cdktf/cdktf-provider-cloudflare/docs/waitingRoomEvent.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Suspends or allows an event.

-If suspended, the event is ignored and traffic will be handled based on the waiting room configuration.
+If set to `true`, the event is ignored and traffic will be handled based on the waiting room configuration.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_event#suspended WaitingRoomEvent#suspended}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_event#suspended WaitingRoomEvent#suspended}

 ---